rikkoder/chess-cli/README.md

 ﻿# chess-cli

 If you want to play chess without leaving your terminal, you have come to the right place. *chess-cli* is a chess written completely in C using ncurses library for TUI.
-The program is tested and developed on arch linux but should be compatible with most linux systems and WSL (for windows).
+The program is tested and developed on arch linux but should be compatible with most linux systems, macOS and WSL (for windows).

 ![(screenshot of the game)](https://drive.google.com/uc?export=view&id=1pw5RNw0P2PyW4wOKw39KNQ3ZzHWv5ARx)